Hanna Reitsch: Escape from Berlin (1945)

-1945–1979
+1947–1979

-After her release Reitsch settled in Frankfurt am Main.
+After her release, Reitsch settled in Frankfurt am Main.
 After the war, German citizens were barred from flying powered aircraft, but within a few years gliding was allowed, which she took up again.
 In 1952, Reitsch won a bronze medal in the World Gliding Championships in Spain; she was the first woman to compete and in 1955 she became German champion.
 She continued to break records, including the women's altitude record (6848 m) in 1957 and her first diamond of the Gold-C badge.

 During the mid-1950s, Reitsch was interviewed on film and talked about her wartime flight tests of the Fa 61, Me 262 and Me 163.

-In 1959, Indian Prime Minister Jawaharlal Nehru invited Reitsch, who spoke fluent English, to start a gliding centre, and she flew with him over New Delhi.

-In 1961, United States President John F. Kennedy invited her to the White House.
+In 1959, Indian Prime Minister Jawaharlal Nehru invited Reitsch, who spoke fluent English, to start a gliding centre; she flew with him over New Delhi.
+In 1961, she accepted U.S. President John F. Kennedy's invitation to the White House.

 From 1962 to 1966, she lived in Ghana.
 The then Ghanaian President, Kwame Nkrumah invited Reitsch to Ghana after reading of her work in India.
-At Afienya she founded the first black African national gliding school, working closely with the government and the armed forces.
+At Afienya she founded the first indigenous African national gliding school, working closely with the government and the armed forces.
 The West German government supported her as technical adviser.
-The school was commanded by J.E.S. de Graft-Hayford, with gliders such as the double-seated Schleicher K7, Slingsby T.21 and a Bergfalke, along with a single-seated Schleicher K 8.
+The school was commanded by J. E. S. de Graft-Hayford, with gliders such as the double-seated Schleicher K7, Slingsby T.21 and a Bergfalke, along with a single-seated Schleicher K 8.
 She gained the FAI Diamond Badge in 1970.
 The project was evidently of great importance to Nkrumah and has been interpreted as part of a "modernist" development ideology.

 Reitsch's attitudes to race underwent a change.
-"Earlier in my life, it would never have occurred to me to treat a black person as a friend or partner ..."
+She stated that "Earlier in my life, it would never have occurred to me to treat a black person as a friend or partner".
 She now experienced guilt at her earlier "presumptuousness and arrogance".
 She became close to Nkrumah.
 The details of their relationship are now unclear due to the destruction of documents, but some surviving letters are intimate in tone.

 In Ghana, some Africans were disturbed by the prominence of a person with Reitsch's past, but Shirley Graham Du Bois, a noted African-American writer who had emigrated to Ghana and was friendly towards Reitsch, agreed with Nkrumah that Reitsch was extremely naive politically.
 Contemporary Ghanaian press reports seem to show a lack of interest in her past.

-Throughout the 1970s, Reitsch broke gliding records in many categories, including the "Women's Out and Return World Record" twice, once in 1976 (715 km) and again, in 1979 (802 km), flying along the Appalachian Ridges in the United States.
-During this time, she also finished first in the women's section of the first world helicopter championships.
+Throughout the 1970s, Reitsch broke gliding records in many categories, including the "Women's Out and Return World Record" twice, once in 1976 (715 km) and again, in 1979 (802 km), flying along the Appalachian Ridges in the U.S. During this time, she also finished first in the women's section of the first world helicopter championships.

-Last interview, 1970s
+Last interview (1970s)

-Reitsch was interviewed and photographed several times in the 1970s, towards the end of her life, by Jewish-American photo-journalist Ron Laytner.
+Reitsch was interviewed and photographed several times in the 1970s, towards the end of her life, by Jewish-American photojournalist Ron Laytner.
 In her closing remarks she is quoted as saying: